-So you’re packed and ready to set sail on your long awaited Hawaii vacation.
+So you're packed and ready to set sail on your long awaited Hawaii holiday.
 Before you excitedly rush out the door and make your way to the airport, take some time to review what’s in your suitcase.
 You don’t want to make the rookie mistake of bringing too much, subsequently turning your cabin into a walk in closet.
 But at the same time you don’t want to forget an essential item or even worse - a document you need to get on board.
 Make sure you have the following ready to go for your Hawaii Cruise.

-This one is pretty much a given if you're flying to your cruise as you need a government issued ID, such as a drivers licence, to be able to get past airport security.
+This one is pretty much a given if you're flying to your cruise as you need a government issued ID, such as a drivers license, to be able to get past airport security.
 As far as having a passport goes, you won't need one to board the Pride of America.
 Being a U.S. Flagged vessel, it is not required to make a stop in a foreign country like other cruise ships.

 COPIES OF YOUR ITINERARY: